getagrippa/Victoria-2-MP-Balance-Mod/README.md

 - Some RGOs in Scandinavia and Moravia will change to "Iron" after 1870 to help mitigate iron shortages
 - Added "High-Quality Iron Ore" modifier to trigger in some provines in Luxembourg, Belgium, Norway, and Sweden after 1880
 - Province 664 - Bucharest will now also spawn oil after 1885 to help mitigate oil shortages and to better reflect the importance of Romania in total European oil production

+### Sensible Leaders ###

+- Increased leader hire cost (40 points up from 20)
+- Slightly increased leader lifespan
+- Increased war subsidies amount (30% of military expenditures up from 20%)
+- Added +3 leadership point gain while at war
+- Reduced "Background" and "Personality" traits of leaders to ten each
+- Rebalanced remaining leader traits (removed all solely negative traits, now traits will only have a negative aspect if paired with a comparable bonus.)
+- Reduced max defensive skill of leader (max of 4 down from 6, attack cap of 5 unchanged)
+- Halved most effects of having no leader in an army
+- Removed confusing or uninspired modifiers from leader traits (reconaissance, speed, attrition, experience, reliability)